 (3) Subject to the Salaries and Allowances Act 1975, the Commissioner is entitled to be paid such remuneration as is determined by the Governor.

-(3a) Remuneration paid to the Commissioner under subsection (3) is to be charged to the Consolidated Fund and this subsection appropriates the Consolidated Fund accordingly.
+(3a) Remuneration paid to the Commissioner under subsection (3) is to be charged to the Consolidated Account 2 and this subsection appropriates the Consolidated Account 2 accordingly.

 (4) The rate of remuneration of the Commissioner is not to be reduced during a term of office without the Commissioner’s consent.